gisilvs/AEF/README.md

-# Closing the gap: Exact maximum likelihood training of generative autoencoders using invertible layers
+# Deterministic training of generative autoencoders using invertible layers

-This repository contains the official implementation of our paper "[Closing the gap: Exact maximum likelihood training of generative autoencoders using invertible layers]".
+This repository contains the official implementation of our paper "[Deterministic training of generative autoencoders using invertible layers](https://arxiv.org/abs/2205.09546)".

 ![Image from abstract](figs/readme_samples_celeba64.png)